deptagency/engineering-soapboxes/soapbox/general/smonn-project-handoff.md

 ### 4. For large projects, optionally maintain an internal Tettra wiki page

-For larger clients/projects where multiple Rocketeers spend their time, it might be beneficial to add a private [Tettra][tettra] wiki page to document any specifics and link to people of interest (LinkedIn/GitHub/etc).
+For larger clients/projects where multiple Dept engineers spend their time, it might be beneficial to add a private [Tettra][tettra] wiki page to document any specifics and link to people of interest (LinkedIn/GitHub/etc).

 [smonn]: https://github.com/smonn
 [tettra]: https://app.tettra.co/teams/rocketinsights